FASTCloud: A novel framework of assessment and selection for trustworthy cloud service: Introduction

-\item An experiment is conducted in the form of case study on an open dataset to validate the feasibility and availability of FASTCloud.
-The experimental result shows that the proposed framework is effective in cloud service trust assessment and help PCCs select a trustworthy CSP.
-The performance of trust level assessment method proposed in this model is analysed in terms of time complexity and simulation experiment.
-The performance advantage of the proposed method is illustrated by comparing with other cloud service assessment methods. \end{itemize}
+\item The experiments are conducted in the form of case study and simulation to validate the effectiveness and efficiency of FASTCloud.
+The experimental result shows that the proposed framework can effectively facilitate PCCs to achieve the purpose of assessment and selection for trustworthy cloud service.
+The performance of trust assessment model is analyzed and compared in terms of time complexity and simulation experiment to demonstrate its advantages. \end{itemize}

 The rest of the paper is organized as follows.
 Section 2 discusses the related work.
 Section 3 introduces the proposed framework.
 Section 4 details the proposed cloud service trust assessment model and elaborates on the presented trust level assessment method.
-Section 5 presents the experiments and analysis.
-Section 6 presents the conclusions of this paper and outlines directions for future work.
+Section 5 presents the case study.
+Section 6 presents the experiment and result analysis.
+Section 7 presents the conclusions of this paper and outlines directions for future work.
+We have summarized the definitions of the acronyms that will be frequently used in this paper for ease of reference, as shown in Table 1.

-\section{Related work}
+\section{Related Work}